1disha/gittest/README.md

 ## This is the git tutorials
-# One more branch named developer is added
+# One more branch named developer is added.